morzan1001/Alarmmonitor/README.md

 # Alarmmonitor

 The alarm monitor is a type of dashboard that displays alarm data clearly.
-The application relies on React and receives data via a webhook.
+The application relies on React and receives data via a websocket connection.

 ![](assets/ScreenshotAlarmmonitor.png)